HackYourFuture/Project/README.md

 In the upcoming 7 weeks you'll be immersed into the web developer life.
 By the end of it you will have created a full-stack web application and published it to the internet.

 Everything you have learned so far will be combined and put into practice.
+Added to that you'll learn some more cutting-edge technologies that will prepare you for a great start in a modern company.
 We will start out with the basics and incrementally add more complexity.
 This way you'll learn how all the pieces of a RESTful API fit together, thereby gaining a deeper understanding of where the backend stops and frontend starts.

 Along with practicing your programming skills you will also be working on your communication skills.
 This is just as important, because you need to be able to communicate your ideas and efforts in an easy-to-understand manner.